Type of monument: Sacral object

 The research of the burial place of Arystan batyr revealed that the mausoleum was 9 metres long and 5 metres wide, built of burnt bricks, probably had a large dome and consisted of two rooms.
 In 2005 the dome-shaped mausoleum of batyr was restored.

 Legend: Arystan batyr Tinaliuly is one of the activists of the liberation uprising of XVIII-XIX centuries, recognized by the Russian government as a “steppe knight”, grandnephew of Kotibar Basenuly, his brother-in-arms and adviser.

-Narratives and historical documents prove that Arystan participated and played a big role in the liberation of the Kazakh people.
-Arystan, together with his brother Kotibar, several times turned to the tsarist government with a request to solve the problem of building military fortifications on the territory of Western Kazakhstan and alienating pastures from the people.
-Unable to solve this problem, Arystan, together with his uncle Kotibar, revolts.
-They raid the Russian-Cossack fortifications located along the Ural, Ori and Zhem rivers.
+Narratives and historical documents prove that Arystan participated and played a major role in the liberation struggle of the Kazakh people.
+Together with his brother Kotibar, Arystan several times appealed to the tsarist government to solve the problem of stopping the construction of military fortifications on the territory of Junior Juz and alienation of pastures from the people.
+Having failed to resolve this problem, Arystan revolted.
+Rebels make raids on Russian-Cossack fortifications located along the Ural, Or and Zhem rivers.

 According to archival data, Kotibar and Arystan in the summer of 1787 with a detachment of over 800 men joined the movement of Syrym Datov, participating in an uprising to the end.
 After the suppression of the uprising, they still continued to resist the Tsarist government.
 On March 31, 1797 the ataman of the Ural Cossacks, Major-General D. Donskov in his report on the murder of Essim Khan wrote about the participation of about 100 soldiers of the Shekty family clan.

 Arystan batyr had a powerful physique.
 According to the elders, there is a legend that when Arystan batyr on the horse drew the bowstring, his right leg touched the ground.